-We are a fully integrated China-based biopharmaceutical company that focuses on the research, development, manufacturing and commercialization of vaccines that protect against human infectious diseases including hepatitis A, hepatitis B, seasonal influenza, H5N1 and H1N1 pandemic influenza and mumps.
+We are a fully integrated China-based biopharmaceutical company that focuses on the research, development, manufacturing and commercialization of vaccines that protect against human infectious diseases including hepatitis A, hepatitis B, hand foot and mouth disease caused by enterovirus 71, seasonal influenza, H5N1 and H1N1 pandemic influenza and mumps.
 In 2002, we launched our first product, Healive, which was the first inactivated hepatitis A vaccine developed, produced and marketed by a China-based manufacturer.
 In 2005, we received regulatory approvals for the production of Bilive in China, a combined hepatitis A and B vaccine, and Anflu, a split viron influenza vaccine.
 In April 2008, we received regulatory approval for the production in China of our whole viron H5N1 pandemic influenza (avian flu) vaccine, which is the only vaccine approved for sale to the Chinese national vaccine stockpiling program.

 In September 2009, we were granted a production license for Panflu.1, which was the first approved vaccine in the world against the influenza A H1N1 virus (swine flu).
-In December 2011, Sinovac Dalian obtained the production license for our EV71 vaccine, and clinical development phases in China.
-In December 2015, CFDA issued the new drug certificate and production license for our EV71 vaccine, and in January 2016, CFDA issued the GMP certificate for our EV71 vaccine.
-We also obtained the approvals to conduct clinical trials of pneumococcal polysaccharide vaccine, pneumococcal conjugate vaccine, rubella vaccine, varicella vaccine and sIPV, in May 2014, January 2015, December 2014, October 2015 and November 2015, respectively.
+In December 2011, Sinovac Dalian obtained the production license from the CFDA for its mumps vaccine product and launched the mumps vaccine in late 2012.
+In December 2015, CFDA issued the new drug certificate and production license for Inlive, our EV71 vaccine, and in January 2016, CFDA issued the GMP certificate.
+Our pipeline consists of various vaccine candidates in the pre-clinical and clinical development phases in China.
+We obtained the approvals to conduct clinical trials of pneumococcal polysaccharide vaccine, pneumococcal conjugate vaccine, rubella vaccine, varicella vaccine, sIPV, and quadrivalent influenza vaccine in May 2014, January 2015, December 2014, October 2015, November 2015, and in November 2016, respectively.